Azure/AML-Kubernetes/docs/ASH/notebooks/troubleshooting.md

-# Trouble Shooting for Training Using AzureML with Azure Stack Hub Kubernetes Cluster and Storage
+# Troubleshooting for Training Using AzureML with Azure Stack Hub Kubernetes Cluster and Storage

 ## Issues Related to Dataset and Datastore